 ComAround can help you

-If you’re interested in achieving competitive advantages by establishing or reestablishing a corporate Knowledge Management strategy and implementing Knowledge Management software that really supports it, please get in touch.
+If you’re interested in achieving competitive advantages by establishing or reestablishing a corporate Knowledge Management strategy that enables knowledge sharing, and implementing Knowledge Management software that really supports it, please get in touch.

 Author of the blogg article: Therese Walve, ComAround, KCS Practices V6 certified.